douglaslab/lr-notebook/README.md

 `lr-notebook` is a project notebook meant to facilitate organization & collaboration in research.

 Our projects start with ideas, sketches, conversations, meetings, experiments, and prototypes.
-We collect and inscribe information in various forms: documents, images, spreadsheets, models, source code, videos, etc. We accumulate knowledge, and with great effort it be distilled into figures, slides, manuscripts for communication via seminars, lectures, conversations, and online publication.
+We collect and inscribe information in various forms: documents, images, spreadsheets, models, source code, videos, etc. We accumulate knowledge, and with effort it can be distilled into figures, slides, manuscripts for communication via seminars, lectures, conversations, and online publication.

-The research process is messy and requires constant effort to keep all that information organized.
-Basically, `lr-notebook` is a [Lektor](getlektor.com) project designed to let you browse your file system as a website that gets dynamically organized specifically for research projects.
-If users follow some simple conventions that are roughly equivalent what everyone already does anyway, `lr-notebook` will provide some very powerful convenience features, such as indexing all the work for each project on its own page, or making everything search-able.
+Basically, `lr-notebook` is a [Lektor](getlektor.com) project designed to let you browse your file system as a website that gets dynamically organized to manage project information.
+If users follow some simple conventions that are roughly equivalent what everyone already does anyway, `lr-notebook` will provide some very powerful convenience features, such as indexing all the work for each project on its own page, or making everything searchable.

 # What is Lektor?

-Lektor is a static website generator .
+Lektor is a static website generator created by [Armin Ronacher](https://github.com/mitsuhiko).
 Lektor "builds out an entire project from static files into many individual HTML pages and has a built-in admin UI and minimal desktop app"<sup>[1](https://github.com/lektor/lektor)</sup>.

 # Getting started